pincom15/RoboND-Perception-Project/writeup.md

 ##### Statistical Outlier Filtering

 Now, we can apply a statistical outlier filter to remove RGB-D senser noise from point cloud.
+PCL's StatisticalOutlierRemoval filter is one of the filtering techniques to remove outliers.
+It measures the distance of neighbors of each point in the point cloud, and then calculates a mean distance.
+Points are removed from the point cloud if they are outside of an interval decided by the global distances mean standard deviation.
+In this project, we will set the number of neighboring points to 3.

 ```python
     # Statistical Outlier Filtering